Shot List¶

 Track Configuration¶

-- Frame Counter Track — the video track containing the named frame-counter clips that Add Metadata placed.
-Each clip's name is read as a shot code, and its position/length defines that shot's cut in/out.
+- Frame Counter Track — the video track containing the named frame counter clips that Add Metadata placed.
+Each clip's name is read as a shot code, and its position and length define that shot's cut in / out.
 Required.

-- Assign an EDL file for each track — every other track you want included gets its own EDL file, browsed in per-track rows below the Frame Counter Track dropdown.
-A track left blank (no EDL) is ignored entirely — it won't appear in the output.
+- Assign an EDL file for each track — every track you want included requires an its own EDL file.
+A track left blank (no EDL) is ignored entirely and won't appear in the output.

 - ↻ (refresh) — re-reads the track list from Resolve (use after opening a different timeline).

-Whichever track you assign an EDL to that has the lowest track number is treated as the shot's background plate — its reel name and source timecode become the shot's Editorial Name and Cut In TC on the Shots sheet, and it's labeled ScanBg on the Elements sheet.
-Every other EDL-assigned track is labeled ScanFg01, ScanFg02, and so on, based on its track number (Track 2 → ScanFg01, Track 3 → ScanFg02, etc., regardless of which tracks you actually picked).
-In practice: put your background plate on Track 1 and assign its EDL there, so the labeling lines up with what's actually background.
+The lowest track you assign an EDL to is treated as the track that contains all background elements.
+The BG element's reel name and source timecode become the shot's Editorial Name and Cut In TC on the Shots sheet, and it's labeled ScanBg on the Elements sheet.
+Every other EDL-assigned track is labeled ScanFg01, ScanFg02, and so on.

 Sequence Name¶